shurikeagle/some-auth/README.md

 }
 ```

-Thus, to use implemented repository correctly in a relational database for example, one need to create two tables there:
+Thus, to use implemented repository correctly in a relational database (as postgres in the example), one need to create two tables there:
 1. A table for users where columns are representing [AuthUser](https://docs.rs/some-auth/latest/some_auth/trait.AuthUser.html) getters;
 2. A table for refresh tokens where resfresh token strings are stored.